Last updated on: 1/24/2017 2:15:52 PM PST

 "The median amount of $353,185 for authorized cases [of the federal death penalty]... indicates that cases in which a capital prosecution was authorized cost almost eight times as much as those death-eligible cases that were not authorized... there is no mistaking the vast increase in cost when the Department of Justice decides to authorize a capital prosecution."

-Death Penalty Focus, an anti-capital punishment advocacy organization, wrote in the article "The High Cost of the Death Penalty," available at www.deathpenalty.org (accessed Aug.
-7, 2012):
+Death Penalty Focus, an anti-capital punishment advocacy organization, wrote in the article "Myth 1: A Death Sentence Costs Less Than a Life Sentence," available at deathpenalty.org (accessed Jan.
+24, 2017):

 John Roman, PhD, Senior Fellow at the Urban Institute and Executive Director of the District of Columbia Crime Policy Institute, et al., wrote the following in their Dec.
 15, 2009 study “Reassessing the Cost of the Death Penalty Using Quasi-Experimental Methods: Evidence from Maryland,” published in American Law and Economics Association:

 "Fourteen studies have estimated the costs of capital punishment, including one study of the federal death penalty and 13 state- or county-level studies.
 Each study concludes that the presence of capital punishment results in additional costs.
 However, there is substantial variation in the cost estimates.
 Among the five studies that compare the cost of a death sentence with the cost of a capital-eligible case in which no death notice is filed, the average (additional) cost per case is $650,000, but the estimates range from about $100,000 to more than $1.7 million…